Scaling of Stochastic Normalizing Flows in $\mathrm{SU}(3)$ lattice gauge theory: Non-equilibrium Markov Chain Monte Carlo

 Provided that the transition probabilities $P_{c(n)}$ satisfy detailed balance, using these definitions we can state Crooks’ theorem~\cite{Crooks:1998,Crooks_1999}, which relates the probability distributions of forward and reverse evolutions to the dissipation of the evolution $\U$:

-In this expression, $\Delta F=\log Z/Z_0$ is the free energy difference between the states described by $q_0$ and $p$, and $W$ represents the dimensionless work done on the system during its transformation from the initial to the final state:
+In this expression, $\Delta F=-\log Z/Z_0$ is the dimensionless free energy difference\footnote{Across the manuscript $\Delta F$ is more precisely the free energy in units of the temperature: we remark that in a non-zero temperature setup this quantity is indeed connected to the actual free energy of the theory.
+We refer to ref.\cite{Caselle:2018kap} for an in-depth description on how to compute with NE-MCMC the pressure and the equation of state in the $\SU(3)$ pure gauge theory.} between the states described by $q_0$ and $p$, and $W$ represents the dimensionless work done on the system during its transformation from the initial to the final state:

 We also introduce the dissipated work $\Wd(\U)=W(\U) - \Delta F$, which serves as a measure of the dissipation of the transformation between $q_0$ and $p$ uniquely defined by $\nstep$ and the protocol $c(n)$.
 Interestingly, we can rewrite the work as